Giant Anteater arrives

 A Giant Anteater is the latest arrival at Noah’s Ark Zoo Farm

-Whilst Giant Anteaters are solitary mammals originating from Central and South America and happy to live by themselves, the Viva enclosure allows species to have separate indoor and outdoor areas.
+Giant anteaters are solitary mammals originating from Central and South America, the Viva enclosure allows species to have separate indoor and outdoor areas.
 They primarily eat ants and is also known as an Ant Bear!
 Giant Anteaters are vulnerable to extinction with numbers decreasing in the wild.

 Giant Anteaters have an incredibly long tongue that can extend up to 2 feet (60 cm) in length, which is longer than their entire body!
 This specialized tongue, covered in sticky saliva, allows them to slurp up thousands of insects in just a minute.
 They can consume up to 30,000 ants or termites in a day, making them highly efficient insect hunters and important ecological balancers in their natural habitats.

 Jacob, Education Officer said “We are so excited to welcome Emiel the Giant Anteater.
 Emiel is an ambassador for his species, helping to educate and inspire our visitors about the amazing animals of South America as well as their incredible habitats.”